These are the key topics covered in this guide:

 ISO/IEC 27701:2025 was published on 14 October 2025 and it represents the most significant update to privacy information management standards in years.
 The change that matters most is not a tweak to a control list: the standard is now a fully standalone framework.
 Organisations can certify a Privacy Information Management System (PIMS) without first holding ISO 27001 certification.
 That changes the conversation considerably, both for organisations already certified under the 2019 version and for those considering certification for the first time.

-If your organisation is already certified under ISO/IEC 27701:2019, you have until October 2028 to complete the transition.
+If your organisation is already certified under ISO/IEC 27701:2019, plan the transition now and confirm the applicable milestones with your certification body and accreditation scheme.
 If you are planning a new implementation, the 2025 version is the version to build against.
 This guide explains what has changed, what it means in practice, and how to prepare.
+You can find the complete overview in our detailed guide on ISO IEC 27701 changes.

 What Is ISO/IEC 27701 and Why Does It Matter?